 The District places no limit on the amount it may invest in any one fund.
-The investments in First American Government Obligation Funds represent 6.57%, Fidelity Govt.
-Portfolio represent 0.88%, and the US Bank Money Market represents 92.55% of the District's total investments.
+The investments in First American Government Obligation Funds represent 7%, U S Bank Managed Money Market represent 1%, and the US Bank Money Market represents 92% of the District's total investments.
+As of September 30, 2019, the District's investment in First American Government Obligation Fund was rated AAAm by Standard & Poor's.

-The types of deposits and investments and their level of risk exposure as of September 30, 2018 were typical of these items during the fiscal year then ended.
-The District considers any decline in fair value for certain investments to be temporary.
-As of September 30, 2018, the District's investment in the First American Government Obligation Funds and the Fidelity Govt.
-Portfolio were rated AAAm by Standard & Poor's.
+The types of deposits and investments and their level of risk exposure as of September 30, 2019 were typical of these items during the fiscal year then ended.
+The District considers any decline in fair value for certain investments to be temporary